 The arena lobby is small but functional, with ticket windows and a small team store that is open on non-gamedays.
 The lobby funnels directly into the main seating bowl, which features a wide concourse ringed with concessions and a great view of the ice.
 Unlike most arenas of its size, Harbour Station has a clearly demarcated upper and lower level.
 The concourse drains into the lower level from the top, or there are intermittent stairs going up to the upper level.
 One can walk 360 degrees around the building easily, though the lower bowl lacks seating in one end that is instead given over to an ice-level bar, and the upper level lacks seating in the opposite end, in favour of suites.
 There's also a suite level at the rear of the upper level on the sides.
 Amenities are fine, though the arena wifi is slow and bathrooms can line up when the building is full.

-In spite of being the youngest Q team in the Maritimes, the Sea Dogs have had a great deal of success on the ice in their decade of existence, and reminders of that history are all over the place.
+In spite of being the youngest Q team in the Maritimes, the Sea Dogs have had a great deal of success on the ice, and reminders of that history are all over the place.
 Support columns throughout the concourse have pictures of former players on them, while a surprisingly large collection of banners hangs in the rafters, including the championship banner belonging to the Saint John Flames.
 It's always nice to see a city pay respects to the successes of departed teams, and this generally is done well in the Maritimes.

 Game presentation in Saint John is pretty standard, with a reasonably well-used video board at centre ice and a live DJ stationed in the crowd playing the tunes throughout.
 One suspects that you could make requests, as the DJ is camped behind one of the nets throughout the game, though I didn't pay enough attention to notice if this was actually possible.
 Surprisingly, in spite of the DJ, music volume isn't too loud.
 Arena announcements are done both in English and French, saluting New Brunswick's status as the only official bilingual province, though Saint John itself is an overwhelmingly English city and I didn't hear a word of French spoken in the crowd apart from a couple of dudes in Wildcats sweaters cheering on the visitors.